The Toothless Gourmand

 Need I say more.
 It will rock your world!

-5) Anything with exceptional flavor
+5) Any food with exceptional flavor

 The first four foods are obvious nightmares for a toothless denture wearer.
-The fifth is more subtle, but the thing I hate most.
+The fifth is more subtle, but the thing I dislike most.
 Dentures totally mask your palette.
 That may be hard for a normal person to understand, but having a piece of synthetic plastic resin fashioned as human teeth covering the most sensitive areas of your mouth definitely dials down the flavor of food .
 Even the texture of certain food doesn't quite register properly because these oral prosthesis' have no nerve endings.

 Don't get me wrong, it's not that I'm unappreciative.
 Cosmetically, my dentures look amazingly better than my natural teeth ever did.
 Your probably asking, " why didn't you get implants instead of dentures?".
 Very simple answer... the dentist gave me that option, and used this analogy: